Who are Ireland's star-studded World Cup backs?

 |Coverage: Full commentary of every game across BBC Radio 5 Live and Radio 5 Live Sports Extra, plus text updates on the BBC Sport website and app.

-The Rugby World Cup is finally upon us and Ireland go into the tournament as one of the favourites to win the Webb Ellis Cup for the first time.
+The Rugby World Cup is finally upon us and Ireland go into the tournament as one of the favourites to win the Webb Ellis Cup for a first time.

 It won't be easy, with South Africa and Scotland also in Pool B, and either New Zealand or France expected to be quarter-final opponents if the Irish make it that far.

-However, Andy Farrell's side have beaten all of those sides in the last couple of years - with an exciting back line crucial to their success.
+However, Andy Farrell's side have beaten all of those sides in the last couple of years - with an exciting backline crucial to their success.

 We'll bring you details of the forwards tomorrow, but here are the 15 Irish backs dreaming of lifting silverware in France.